WICG/indexed-db-observers/EXPLAINER.md

 ### Why not issue 'deletes' instead a 'clear'?
 Following from the answer above, IndexedDB's API is designed to allow mass deletion optimization, and in order to have the 'deletes instead of clear' functionality, this would involve expensive read operations within the database.
 If an observer needed to know exactly what was deleted, they can maintain their own state of the keys that they care about.

+### What is a true/consistent state?
+This is an important concept, and is the reason a lot of the API is the way it is.

+* the spec needs to guarantee you can NOT miss any changes if you wish to do so
+* the spec needs to guarantee you can NOT see duplicate changes
+* if the observer only wants keys, the spec needs to provide a way to read the values or the whole world state at the time of the change, and NOT include any changes afterwards.

-### How do I know I have a true state?
+### How do I know I have a true or consistent state?
-One might need to guarantee that their observer can see a true, consistent state of the world.
-This is guarenteed by the way the observer is created within a transaction.
-When that transaction completes, the observer will be notified for all subsequent transations.
-Any initial state the observer needs can be read in the initial transaction.

-One can also specify the `transaction` option.
-This means that every observation callback will receive a readonly transaction for the object store/s that it is observing.
-It can then use this transaction to see the true state of the world.
+To achieve an initial world state, one would use the transaction that is used to create the observer to read in all of the initial values that they care about.
+Then all changes after this transaction is committed are guarenteed to be reported to the observer without duplicates.

+Another tool is the `includeTransaction` option which can be used to read in an unchanging state of the world during the observer callback.
 This transaction will take place immediately after the transaction in which the given changes were performed is completed.

 ### Why only populate the objectStore name in the `changes` records map?
 Object store objects are only valid when retrieved from transactions.
 The only relevant information of that object outside of the transaction is the name of the object store.
 Since the transaction is optional for the observation callback, we aren't guaranteed to be able to create the IDBObjectStore object for the observer.
 However, it is easy for the observer to retrieve this object by